work-mohit/work-mohit/README.md

 * I have also implemented research papers to enhance the practical experience.

-* I am currently brushing up my skills in data anaytics and learning R by side.
+* I am currently brushing up my skills in data anaytics and R Programming.

 * I am willing to work on free-lance projects and love to  contribute to open source projects :bulb: